gcharot/ceph-lazy/README.md

 Ceph CLI is very complete, it can do pretty much everything.
 However there are certain taks that require two or more steps with nasty grep/sed which usally take time and you usually forget to write them down for the next time.

-For example, get the RBD real size, count RBD objects or even more complex queries like get all OSDs that hosts a particular RBD image.
+For example, get the RBD real image size, list all primary PG from a particular OSD or even more complex queries like get all OSDs that hosts a particular RBD image.
-Ceph-lazy does that for you so you don't loose time on grep/sed commands and quickly get the result that you want.
+Ceph-lazy does that for you so you don't loose time on piped commands and quickly get the result that you want.

 ## WHAT CAN I DO